dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/src/Microsoft.CodeAnalysis.NetAnalyzers.md

 |CodeFix|False|
 ---

-## [CA2253](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca2253): Numerics should not be used in logging format string
+## [CA2253](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca2253): Named holes should not be numeric values

-Numerics should not be used in logging format string.
+Named holes in the logging message template should not be comprised of only numeric characters.

 |Item|Value|
 |-|-|